tarsil/saffier/docs/references/models.md

 Use [`ReflectModel`](./reflect-model.md) if the table already exists and should be reflected from the database instead of generated from field declarations.

+Use [Model Engines](../engines.md) when you want an optional engine-backed projection such as Pydantic on top of the normal Saffier model.

 ::: saffier.Model
     options: